-July and August are the peak seasons, thus there are hundreds of thousands of visitors to the most famous locations of the country.
-And might not be the best time to visit Croatia if you don’t like overcrowded places.
+July and August are the peak seasons; thus, hundreds of thousands of visitors come to the country’s most famous locations.
+And it might not be the best time to visit Croatia if you don’t like overcrowded places.

-Consequently, the best time to visit Croatia is June and September.
-October is not that bad either, however, you won’t be able to swim in the sea.
-During these months of the year, the country sees far fewer tourists, the weather is still sunny and warm, there are no ques, while prices are quite low.
+Consequently, the best time to visit Croatia is in June and September.
+October is not that bad either; however, you won’t be able to swim in the sea.
+During these months of the year, the country sees far fewer tourists, and the weather is still sunny and warm, there are no ques, while prices are quite low.

 Is Croatia safe?